saraso/TaskManager/README.md

-This is my first java project
+This is a task manager application for everyday use.